 Iron: is required for the production of chlorophyll in plants.
 A deficiency in iron can cause yellowing between the veins of young leaves.

 Manganese: assists iron in chlorophyll formation.
 It also serves as an activator for enzymes in the growth process and breaking down carbohydrates.
 A deficiency in manganese can cause slow growth and yellowing between the veins of young leaves, along with curled leaves.

 Zinc: helps change carbohydrates into sugars.
 A deficiency in zinc can cause yellowing between the veins of the new leaves.

 Copper: helps plants reproduce and boosts metabolism in roots.
 A deficiency in copper can cause leaves to be limp and dark green and plants to be stunted.

 Boron: regulates the metabolism of carbohydrates in plants.
 It’s critical for new growth, seeds, and fruit.
 A deficiency in boron can cause poor root growth and discoloration of leaf buds and the dropping of buds.

-Molybdenum: is needed by plants for utilization of nitrogen.
+Molybdenum: is needed by plants for the utilization of nitrogen.
 Without molybdenum, plants can’t transform nitrogen into amino acids.
-A deficiency in molybdenum can cause yellowing of older leaves, and the rest of the plant might be pale.
+A deficiency in molybdenum can cause the yellowing of older leaves, and the rest of the plant might be pale.

 Chlorine: aids in plant growth and health.
-Chlorine helps the chemical reaction that allows for the opening and closing of tiny pores, called stomata, that allow gas water to be exchanged.
+Chlorine helps the chemical reaction that allows for the opening and closing of tiny pores, called stomata, that allows gas water to be exchanged.
 Without this, photosynthesis can’t occur.
 A deficiency in chlorine can cause wilting and leaf molting.

 Once you are able to identify your plant nutrient deficiencies you will be well on your way to amending your soil and getting your plants back on track to a healthy state.